 - If the LP is already fully credentialed with another agency, Provider Network Operations will reply to the request asking for the agency’s Certificate of Liability Insurance with the clinician listed or an attestation letter.

-- Once Provider Network Operations receives the fully-completed requested information, the provider will receive an email stating all information has been received.
+- Once Provider Network Operations receives the fully-completed and requested information, the provider will receive an email stating all information has been received.

 - Provider Network Operations will then forward to a Credentialing Specialist, who completes the following tasks: